|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-The Bataan Peninsula is located in Bataan Province in Luzon in the Philippines.
-Borders Manila Bay to the south and South China Sea to the west.
+The Bataan Peninsula is located in Bataan Province on Luzon in the Philippines.
+Borders Manila Bay to the east and the South China Sea to the west.
 Borders Subic Bay at the northwest and the South China Sea to the west and Manila Bay to the south and east.
 To the south is the North Channel at the entrance of Manila Bay and beyond Corrigidor Island and Caballo Island.

-During the Bataan Death March, roughly 78,000 American and Filipino Prisoners Of War (POWs) on a march roughly 100+ kilometers without food, water or medical supplies dubbed the Bataan Death March from the Bataan Peninsula to San Fernando where they were loaded aboard crowded rail road cars and transported to Camp O'Donnell (Capas) where they were detained as Prisoners Of War (POWs).
+Afterwards, the Japanese Army forced the roughly 78,000 American and Filipino Prisoners Of War (POWs) on a march roughly 100+ kilometers without food, water or medical supplies dubbed the Bataan Death March from the Bataan Peninsula to San Fernando where they were loaded onto crowded rail road cars and transported to Camp O'Donnell (Capas) where they were detained.

 American missions against Bataan Peninsula

 On January 29, 1945 the U. S. Army had advanced to the north of the Bataan Peninsula.
 On February 12, 1945 the 152nd Infantry advancing eastward from Olongapo and the 149th Infantry advancing westward from Balsic linked up, isolating the Japanese forces defending the Bataan Peninsula.
 During February 1945, the U. S. Army advanced down the eastern coast liberating Orani then advancing southward and westward with Bagac liberated on February 21, 1945 liberating the Bataan Peninsula.

 Orani located at the northeast tip of Bataan Peninsula and Orani Airfield.